 Because Ravencoin was launched without an initial coin offering (ICO), which the network’s creators say ensured a “fair launch” free of suspect incentives for either funders or developers, not as many general wallets support buying or investing in Ravencoin as a lot of other cryptocurrencies.

-Not to worry though, as Ravencoin is supported by its own wallet.
-Ravencoin also lists several supporting third party wallets on its website:
+Ravencoin is supported by its own wallet, so there is no need to get another unless you already have one.
+Ravencoin lists several third party wallets on its website that are supported:

 - Atomic Wallet